traguill/GGJ17/GGJ17/README.txt

 RB:			Target enemy aimed (you can only have one target) A, B, X or Y:		Kill target or near enemies instantlly (every enemy has its own button)

+NOTE: If you press any button to a kill an enemy,
+     and in this moment there isn't any with the button pressed, you will be stunned.

 ----DEVELOPING INFO----